nette/utils/readme.md

 composer require nette/utils
 ```

+- Nette Utils 4.0 is compatible with PHP 8.0 to 8.2
 - Nette Utils 3.2 is compatible with PHP 7.2 to 8.2
 - Nette Utils 3.1 is compatible with PHP 7.1 to 8.0
 - Nette Utils 3.0 is compatible with PHP 7.1 to 8.0